sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 Kubernetes is backing off on restarting the container so many times.
 Then the next event tells us that the `Liveness` probe failed.
 This gives us an indication that we should look at our `Liveness` probe.
 Either we configured the liveness probe incorrectly for our appplicatoin or it is indeed not working.
 We should start with checking on one and then the other.

-The error `CrashLoopBackOff` can be tricky if we don't know where to look but with a few commands and looking at the correct places, we can pull out the nugget of information we need to tell us why Kubernetes is declaring the error and doing what it is doing.
+In summary, the error `CrashLoopBackOff` can be tricky if we don't know where to look but with a few commands and looking at the correct places, we can pull out the nugget of information we need to tell us why Kubernetes is declaring the error and doing what it is doing.
 Then the next part is on us to test a few things to make sure everything is correct with our configuration and/or our application.

-# Using k8sBot to troubleshoot `CrashLoopBackOff`
+# Using k8sBot to troubleshoot CrashLoopBackOff

 I created k8sBot because I have spent too many hours figuring out and fixing configuration issues and errors in Kubernetes.
 I was frustrated with having to look at multiple Kubernetes resources and having to pick out the one meaningful error in a sea of text, just like in "Where's Waldo?"
 There were many times when my eyes would skim right over the error and not notice that something was wrong.
 This is a prime example of when robots are better than humans!